-The small Icelandic island of Grímsey, off the main island’s northern coast, is located within the bounds of the Arctic Circle.
-Make sure to pack layers: the sub-polar climate of Iceland means that it remains chilly all year long.
+Meanwhile, the small Icelandic island of Grímsey, off the main island’s northern coast, is located within the bounds of the Arctic Circle.
+If you’re booking a private jet to Iceland, make sure to pack layers.
+The sub-polar climate of Iceland means that it remains chilly all year long.
 Summer sees milder weather and nearly 24 hours of sunlight.

 In Iceland, the currency is the króna, and Icelandic is the official national language.

-Icelanders can’t just name their children whatever they please—to preserve their culture, there is a list of approved Icelandic names from which to choose.
-Any special requests or new names must be approved by the Icelandic Naming Committee.
+Finally for our Iceland travel guide fast facts, Icelanders can’t just name their children whatever they please.
+In order to preserve their culture, there is a list of approved Icelandic names from which to choose.
+Any special requests or new names must seek Icelandic Naming Committee approval.

-In addition, surnames in Iceland don’t work the same way they do in much of the rest of the Western world.
-A person’s last name is typically formed from the first name of their father or mother rather than taking the patrilineal surname.
+In addition, surnames in Iceland don’t work the same as they do in the U.S. A person’s last name is typically formed from the first name of their father or mother rather than taking the patrilineal surname.

-Other activities to soak in the stunning natural scenery of Iceland include horseback riding, whale watching, glacier hiking, ice caving, spotting waterfalls and fjords, and chasing the Northern lights.
+Other activities for soaking in the stunning natural scenery of Iceland include horseback riding, whale watching, glacier hiking, ice caving, spotting waterfalls and fjords, plus chasing the Northern lights.

 If you dare, try a bite of hákarl, Iceland’s national dish of fermented shark meat.
 Wash it down with a shot of brennivín, Iceland’s signature liquor and the traditional accompaniment to hákarl.
 Brennivín is a type of schnapps flavored with caraway seeds and made from fermented potato mash.